 Business Law Transactions Clinic

-We expect that clinic students will, first, do great work for our clients.
-Second, students will have the opportunity to develop analytical, planning, editorial and counseling skills in the context of both live client projects and reality-grounded class work.
-Finally, we want our students to see how business lawyers can serve the community through pro bono, board service, leadership and volunteer activities.
+We want to do great work for our clients, focusing on providing practical and thoughtful support to nonprofit leaders.
+As professors, we want to give students opportunities to develop analytical, planning, editorial and counseling skills in the context of both live client projects and reality-grounded class work.
+It is important that we allow our students to see how business lawyers can serve the community through pro bono, board service, leadership and volunteer activities.